phonon/blender-minecraft-json/README.md

 - Uses a Y-up coordinate system (Blender uses Z-up, exporter handles the conversion).
 - Coordinates must be from [-16, 32]
 - Single axis rotations with 5 possible values: [-45, -22.5, 0, 22.5, 45]
+- Minecraft UV axis is top-left (0, 0) to bottom-right (16, 16) while Blender is bottom-left (0, 0) to top-right (1, 1)
-- Each face UVs specified as % of texture image area
+- Each face UVs specified as in format [xmin, ymin, xmax, ymax] where each value in range [0, 16]

 TODO
 ---------------------------------------